Greece Moments Greece Moments

 Minoischer Palast von Malia Kreta Sehenswürdigkeiten

-In the footsteps of the Minoans
+In the Footsteps of the Minoans

 Visit to the town of Agios Nikolaos